rikard-helgegren/leverage_analysis_tool/README.md

 ### Background

 Development of this application was started after a series increasingly more realistic models.
-The previous model and experiment with it lead up to a whitepaper, conclunding that leveraged instruments could increase the expected returns of a portfolio.
-This application will enable non-programmes to experiment with leveraged certificates, and allow different strategies for buying and selling the cirtificates in order to mimimize risk or to increase returns.
+Experiment with the previous model resulted in a whitepaper, concluding that leveraged instruments could increase the expected returns of a portfolio.
+This application will enable non-programmes to experiment with leveraged certificates, and allow different strategies for buying and selling the certificates in order to minimize risk or to increase returns.

 <kbd>
 <img src="/images/Leveraged_Certificates.png" alt="Whitepaper first page" width="50%"/>